-The documentation relating to the Bonds contains various non-financial covenants, including in relation to antidilution matters and protection of rights relating to shares and events of default, including in relation to insolvency type matters, non-payment, non-performance, and cross-default under other financial indebtedness of the Company or its material subsidiaries.
-As at December 31, 2022 and March 31, 2023, the Company was in compliance with the non-financial covenants.
+The documentation relating to the Bonds contains various non-financial covenants, including in relation to antidilution matters and protection of rights relating to Common Shares and events of default, including in relation to insolvency type matters, non-payment, non-performance, and cross-default under other financial indebtedness of the Company or its material subsidiaries.
+Since the initial issuance of the Bonds, the Company has been in compliance with the non-financial covenants.
 There is a calculation agent involved in performing and providing the various relevant calculations flowing from the documents relating to the Bonds, which are generally binding on all parties.